CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Type:** Battle
 - **Requirements:** Defeat 6 Nitana
 - **Rewards:** 10 Hunter Tokens
-- **Recommendations:** On the off chance that you reach this before you've completed the third Main Quest in Luciola Forest: this combines well with that.
-Start this after you finish the Kyiat's Bridge quest.
-If you're further along, this combines well with the Mama Tree Sidequest Fair, Standard, Middling (or, if you just like Nitana, don't worry about this and keep going).
+- **Recommendations:** This combines well with the Mama Tree Sidequest Fair, Standard, Middling (or, if you just like Nitana, don't worry about this and keep going).

 ###Proving Your Friendship